-Natural oral care products typically are safe to use, says Wenyuan Shi, PhD, chair of oral biology at the University of California Los Angeles School of Dentistry.
+Natural oral care products typically are safe to use, says Wenyuan Shi, PhD, chair of oral biology at the UCLA School of Dentistry.

 Peroxide, Tea, and Oils